calquigs/opendriftxmoana/README.md

 ```
 conda activate opendrift_simon
 ```
-You should see `(opendrift)` prepended to your command line prompt as a hint that it is now activated.
+You should see `(opendrift_simon)` prepended to your command line prompt as a hint that it is now activated.

 To deactivate the environment, type
 ```